dbcdeathdreamer/Phalcon-3-php7-vagrant/README.md

 Vagrant is a "tool for building and distributing development environments".
 It works with virtualization software such as VirtualBox to provide a virtual machine that is sandboxed away from your local environment.

+#$ The First Vagrant Up

+1. Start with any operating system.
+2. Install VirtualBox
+3. Install Vagrant
+vagrant will now be available as a command in your terminal, try it out.
+Note: If Vagrant is already installed, use vagrant -v to check the version.
+You may want to consider upgrading if a much older version is in use.
+4. Clone or extract the Varying Vagrant Vagrants project into a local directory
+5. Change into the new directory with cd (path to your vagrant folder)
+5. Start the Vagrant environment with vagrant up

+What Did That Do?

+The first time you run vagrant up, a packaged box containing a basic virtual machine is downloaded to your local machine and cached for future use.
+The file used by Varying Vagrant Vagrants contains an installation of Ubuntu 14.04

 # What's included?